Cleanse, tone, and moisturize.

 That’s the mantra.
 But, we know it’s wrong.
 I mean, a toner may be nice-to-have but it’s by no means a must-have.

-So, what about moisturizer?
-Could that be unnecessary too?
+So, what about step 3?
+Does everyone need a moisturizer, too?
 Let’s take a look at what it is and what it does:

 What’s A Moisturizer?